sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

     git remote add origin ssh://<SSHKEYID>@git-codecommit.<REGION>.amazonaws.com/v1/repos/<REPONAME>
     ```

-    Note: Look in IAM for your user's SSH Key Id.
-Your user will need access to push to the given repository.
+    Note: Using SSH keys with AWS CodeCommit requires that you have an IAM user with valid access to the given repository and that user has a valid SSH key already uploaded on the Security Credentials tab in the console.
+If not, you must upload an SSH key to continue or you can attempt to use the HTTPS Git credentials for AWS CodeCommmit.

 7. Create a commit and push to CodeCommit